 Zion Mount Carmel Highway, Zion National Park

 The main road through Zion National Park known as “Zion Canyon Scenic Drive” is closed to cars for most of the year as visitors are encouraged to park and take the shuttle instead.
-But just one scenic drive is made for shuttles doesn’t mean you can’t enjoy the views from another road – Zion Mount Carmel Highway.
-Also known as Utah state road Highway 9, this road takes you into Zion National Park from a little town called Mount Carmel and through the east entrance.
+But just because one scenic drive is made for shuttles doesn’t mean you can’t enjoy the views from another road – Zion Mount Carmel Highway.
+Also known as Utah State Road Highway 9, this road takes you into Zion National Park from a little town called Mount Carmel and through the east entrance.
 It’s the best way to enter the park because the views will take your breath away.

 Newton B. Drury Scenic Parkway, Redwoods National and State Parks

 While this beautiful road is technically within Prairie Creek Redwoods State Park, it’s still part of the larger makeup of the network known as Redwoods National and State Parks.
-It couldn’t be left off the list because there’s just something unique about driving down a lane lined with these towering trees.
+It couldn’t be left off the list of best scenic drives because there’s just something unique about driving down a lane lined with these towering trees.
 This drive does prohibit commercial vehicles, but it doesn’t have the same restrictions on RVs that many other roads in Redwoods have.
 It’s an alternative route to US Highway 101 that meanders 10 miles through a lush forest of Redwoods following Prairie Creek.

 National Parks with the Best Scenic Drives